avabellaw/crystal-clear-opticians/docs/user-story-testing/testing-user-stories.md

     ![Image of footer](image-of-footer.webp)

-2. **As a first-time user I want to find out how to get to the opticians.**
+2. **As a first-time user I want to find out how to get to the opticians and contact them.**

     **a.** The address is in the footer of every page.

     **b.** There is a handy map in the About section that will take you to Google Maps for directions.

+    **c.** The email and contact number have special hrefs that will open the relevant app when clicked.

 3. **As a first-time user I want to find links to the shop's social media.**